backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-04-23-the-loopinarium.md

 Last, but not least, "pina" is my ultimate pun: "pinna", also known as the auricle.
 The pinna is essential for humans to determine the direction of a sound.
 Remember that little button in the StreamDeck that tells me where the guitar is located in the sound stage?
 And also the opposite panning to separate the chaotic synth from the guitar in the stereo spectrum?

+Conceptually, the "pi-na" hidden in the middle of the rig's name could represent the listener's ear, trapped right between the deterministic loops on the left and the chaotic variance on the right!

 Now ask me how many songs have I made with this?
 Well... let's say I'm sure I will come up with something soon™.

 ## The End